Assignment 2: Creating Panoramas

 a.
 Write Project(x1, y1, x2, y2, h).
 This should project point (x1, y1) using the homography "h".
 Return the projected point (x2, y2).
 Hint: See the slides for details on how to project using homogeneous coordinates.

 b.
 Write ComputeInlierCount(h, matches, numMatches, inlierThreshold).
 ComputeInlierCount is a helper function for RANSAC that computes the number of inlying points given a homography "h".
 That is, project the first point in each match using the function "Project".
-If the projected point is less than the distance "inlierThreshold" from the second point, it is an inlier.
+If the euclidian distance of the projected point to the second point is less than "inlierThreshold", it is an inlier.
 Return the total number of inliers.

 c.
 Write RANSAC (matches , numMatches, numIterations, inlierThreshold, hom, homInv, image1Display, image2Display).
 This function takes a list of potentially matching points between two images and returns the homography transformation that relates them.
 To do this follow these steps: